 Adult Literacy is designed to assist students with basic reading and language skills, mathematics, as well as General Education Development (GED) test preparation.
+Anyone interested in these services should contact the campus for referral to the program.

 VOCATIONAL REHABILITATION SERVICE